PaddlePaddle/docs/docs/design/concepts/tensor.md

 `ArrayView` is an encapsulation of `Array`， which introduces extra iterator methods, such as `begin()` and `end()`.
 The `begin()` method returns an iterator pointing to the first element in the ArrayView.
 And the `end()` method returns an iterator pointing to the pass-the-end element in the ArrayView.

-`ArrayView` make the visting and manipulating an array more efficiently, flexibly and safely.
+`ArrayView` make the visiting and manipulating an array more efficiently, flexibly and safely.

 A global function `make_view` is provided to transform an array to corresponding arrayview.